03 — The Grey Screen

 Step 1: Rule Out Save Data

-The crash happened without a save file, which immediately ruled out my SaveBlock modifications.
+The crash happened without a save file.
+That ruled out my SaveBlock modifications.
 Good — that was the scariest possibility.

 Step 2: Build a Comparison ROM

 Claude built a pure upstream pret/pokefirered ROM from the same commit.
 It booted fine.
-So the crash was definitively caused by my additions, not the base code or toolchain.
+The crash was mine — not the base code, not the toolchain.

 Step 3: The Rebase Detour

 Before finding the root cause, there was a necessary detour.
-My fork was based on a stale third-party fork (Shiny-Miner/pokefirered) that was years behind upstream.
+My fork rested on a stale third-party fork — Shiny-Miner/pokefirered — years behind upstream.
 Claude rebased onto the official pret/pokefirered, picking up 33 new upstream commits including critical GCC 15 compatibility fixes.

-The rebase itself was an adventure — git rebase uses reversed flag semantics (--theirs = the current commit), map constant names had changed (SEVEN_ISLAND_SEVAULT_CANYON → requiring MAP_ prefix), and JSON data formats had shifted.
-A Python script was needed to merge my custom NPC data with upstream’s reorganized map JSON.
+The rebase was its own work. git rebase uses reversed flag semantics — --theirs means the current commit.
+Map constant names had changed (SEVEN_ISLAND_SEVAULT_CANYON requiring a MAP_ prefix).
+JSON data formats had shifted.
+A Python script merged my custom NPC data with upstream’s reorganized map JSON.

-After the rebase, the grey screen persisted.
-But now I had a clean comparison point.
+After the rebase, the grey screen remained.
+But the comparison point was clean.

 Step 4: The Binary Search

-Claude compared BSS (zero-initialized static data) and COMMON symbol sizes between my build and upstream:
+Claude compared BSS sizes — zero-initialized static data — between my build and upstream:

 My build: IWRAM BSS = 32,628 bytes